cameyer260/docuquery/README-dev.md

 # Dev Notes – DocuQuery

 ### Current Focus
-- Continue creating the UI for the entire site, pickup at /ask routes.
+- Continue creating the UI for the entire site, pickup at /ask/[title] route, make the ui for a log WITH chat history
+- Make the default ask page for you to see all the documents you can chat with and choose one
+- Change cards on the upload page to use shadcn cards, make the whole page look better
+- Make the landing page look better, use more shadcn components and ai

 ### Remember
 - The about and terms and conditions pages are not a finished product yet and will change throughout the entire development phase